Cream Pea is a native erect twining perennial vine, with smooth slightly angled stems, growing from one to three feet long.

+Cream Pea is indigenous to the Wildflower Garden.
+Eloise Butler cataloged it on May 31, 1907.
 Cream Pea is found across all of Canada except for some of the Maritime Provinces and in the U.S. is found in the northern states, from Washington State east as far south as Wyoming, Nebraska, Iowa, Illinois, Kentucky, Pennsylvania and New Jersey.
 Absent in most of New England.
-Lewis and Clark reported finding the plant on Jule 16, 1806 on the Lolo Trail in what is now Idaho.
+Lewis and Clark reported finding the plant on July 16, 1806 on the Lolo Trail in what is now Idaho.

 In Minnesota Cream Pea is found in almost all counties of the State except those of the SW Quadrant.
 It is found throughout the metro area.
 There are six species of Lathyrus found in Minnesota: L. maritimus, Beach Pea; L. ochroleucus, Cream Pea or Pale Vetchling; L. palustris, Marsh Vetchling; and L. venosus, Veiny Pea are all considered native.
 Two others are introduced: L. latifolius, Everlasting Pea; and L. tuberosus, Tuberous Vetchling.
 Only L. venosus and L. ochroleucus are found in the Garden.